(Shingle Bolt Sledge)

 Search entire site

-Our monthly column, Puget Sound Mail (but don't call it a blog)
+Our sometimes monthly column, Puget Sound Mail

 (bullet) See this Journal Timeline website of local, state, national, international events for years of the pioneer period.

 (bullet) Did you enjoy this story?
 Remember, as with all our features, this story is a draft and will evolve as we discover more information and photos.
-This process continues until we eventually compile a book about Northwest history.
+This process continues as we compile and collaborate on books about Northwest history.
 Can you help?
+And also remember; we welcome correction, criticism and additions to the record.

 (bullet) Please report any broken links or files that do not open and we will send you the correct link.
 With more than 700 features, we depend on your report.
 Thank you.

-(bullet) Read about how you can order CDs that include our photo features from the first five years of our Subscribers Edition.
+(bullet) Read about how you can order CDs that include our photo features from the first ten years of our Subscribers Edition.
 Perfect for gifts.
+Will be completed in Fall of 2013.

 You can click the donation button to contribute to the rising costs of this site.
 See many examples of how you can aid our project and help us continue for another ten years.
-You can also subscribe to our optional Subscribers-Paid Journal magazine online, which celebrated its tenth anniversary in September 2010, with exclusive stories, in-depth research and photos that are shared with our subscribers first.
+You can also subscribe to our optional Subscribers-Paid Journal magazine online, which has entered its 12th year with exclusive stories, in-depth research and photos that are shared with our subscribers first.
 You can go here to read the preview edition to see examples of our in-depth research or read how and why to subscribe.
+Our research trips in 2013-14 depend on this income.

 You can read the history websites about our prime sponsors

 Would you like information about how to join them in advertising?
+We cannot emphasize how we need such support for our accelerated research journeys of 2013-14 for books and many more stories.

-(bullet) Our newest sponsor, Plumeria Bay, is based in Birdsview, just a short walk away from the Royal family's famous Stumpranch, and is your source for the finest down comforters, pillows, featherbeds andduvet covers and bed linens.
+(bullet) Our newest sponsor, Plumeria Bay, is based in Birdsview, just a short walk away from the Royal family's famous Stumpranch, and is your source for the finest down comforters, pillows, featherbeds & duvet covers and bed linens.
 Order directly from their website and learn more about this intriguing local business.

-(bullet) Oliver-Hammer Clothes Shop at 817 Metcalf Street in downtown Sedro-Woolley, 90 years continually in business.
+(bullet) Oliver-Hammer Clothes Shop at 817 Metcalf Street in downtown Sedro-Woolley, 88 years.

-(bullet) Peace and quiet at the Alpine RV Park, just north of Marblemount on Hwy 20, day, week or month, perfect for hunting or fishing.
-Park your RV or pitch a tent — for as little as $5 per night — by the Skagit River, just a short drive from Winthrop or Sedro-Woolley.
-Alpine is doubling in capacity for RVs and camping in 2011.
+(bullet) Peace and quiet at the Alpine RV Park, just north of Marblemount on Hwy 20, day, week or month, perfect for hunting or fishing

 (bullet) Check out Sedro-Woolley First section for links to all stories and reasons to shop here first